Rancho Cañada Del Oro Regional Trail Planning Project

 In North America, hundreds of thousands of monarch butterflies migrate south from places as far north as Canada seeking a warmer climate during the winter.
 Monarchs west of the Rocky Mountains travel down to the California coast to establish a home for the winter while monarchs east of the Rocky Mountains migrate to Mexico and find seasonal homes in protected areas within their preferred habitat, pine and fir forests.

-Right on schedule, the monarch butterfly arrives to Mexico in tandem with the kick-off of Día de los Muertos celebrations.
+Right on schedule, the western monarch butterfly arrives to Mexico in tandem with the kick-off of Día de los Muertos celebrations.
 During Día de los Muertos, which takes place each year on November 1 and 2, Mexican families welcome the spirits of deceased loved ones into their homes to eat, dance and be together in a joyous atmosphere.
-In Mexican folklore, and especially among Indigenous populations like the Purépecha and the Mazahua, monarch butterflies are thought to carry the souls of deceased ancestors who have returned home to visit their families and, over time, have become a symbol of these celebrations.
+In Mexican folklore, and especially among Indigenous populations like the Purépecha and the Mazahua, western monarch butterflies are thought to carry the souls of deceased ancestors who have returned home to visit their families and, over time, have become a symbol of these celebrations.

 Image